 Preemies are fed slowly because they can get necrotizing enterocolitis (NEC), a serious intestinal problem that affects preemies.

-Some babies who are very small or very sick get their nutrition through intravenous (or IV – meaning "in the vein") feedings called total parenteral nutrition (TPN).
+Some babies who are very small or very sick get their nutrition through intravenous (IV) feedings called total parenteral nutrition (TPN).
 TPN has a special mix of nutrients like proteins, carbohydrates, fats, vitamins, and minerals that can fully support a baby’s growth until they can feed.

 Doctors and dietitians watch the diets of preemies very carefully and make changes when needed to make sure the babies get the nutrients needed to grow.